willymcallister/willymcallister.github.io/_articles/rlc-natural-response-intuition.md

 ![RLC circuit intuition 4]({{ site.baseurl }}{% link i/rlc_natural_response_intuition4.svg %}){: .centered :}

-<p class="caption">After the available charge has flowed to the bottom plate,  the voltage reaches its negative peak, and the current falls to $0$.</p>
+After the available charge has flowed to the bottom plate,  the voltage reaches its negative peak, and the current falls to $0$.
+{: .caption :}

 The previous image is nearly the same as where we started.
 The current is back to zero, and the voltage is at a (slightly lower) peak value.
 We can go back to the start of the story and tell it again just the same, except with charge moving from the bottom plate of the capacitor back to the top.
 Here's the result after one full cycle,

 ![RLC circuit intuition 5]({{ site.baseurl }}{% link i/rlc_natural_response_intuition5.svg %}){: .centered :}

-<p class="caption">The second half of the cycle is like the first, but charge moves from the bottom plate of the capacitor back to the top.
-At the second positive voltage peak charge has moved through the resistor two times, so the peak is even lower than before.</p>
+The second half of the cycle is like the first, but charge moves from the bottom plate of the capacitor back to the top.
+At the second positive voltage peak charge has moved through the resistor two times, so the peak is even lower than before.
+{: .caption :}

 At the end of one cycle we are back where we started, but with some energy removed from the system.
 The process continues.
 Charge continues to slosh back and forth between the top and bottom plates, losing a little energy each time, until the system eventually comes to rest.

 ![RLC circuit intuition 6]({{ site.baseurl }}{% link i/rlc_natural_response_intuition6.svg %}){: .centered :}

-<p class="caption">As time goes on, the height of the oscillation decays until all the energy is dissipated in the resistor and everything comes to a stop.</p>
+As time goes on, the height of the oscillation decays until all the energy is dissipated in the resistor and everything comes to a stop.
+{: .caption :}

 ## Mechanical analog